Thailand to China by Cargo Ship; My 7 Days as a Chinese Sailor

 Now I was settled in my new life teaching English in Chiang Mai.
 Christmas was coming around and I had some time off from teaching so my two housemates (Max and Tom) decided to do a little hardcore backpacking.
 It would be my first REAL travel adventure.
 Thailand to China, by cargo ship!

 I had wanted to go to China all my life but on 23,000 Baht ($700) per month teaching salary, I couldn’t afford to fly from Chiang Mai to Bangkok, and then Bangkok to Beijing.
 So another route must be found.
 I looked at a map and tried to figure something out.
-I knew that the Mekong river ran through Thailand all the way to China.
+I knew that the Mekong river ran through Thailand to China.
 Could something be done that way?
 Looking at maps, I could see that the Mekong actually seems to run through a little town in Thailand called Chaeng Saen.
 Interesting.
 Further on, the river ‘becomes’ the border between Myanmar and Laos as it runs north until it reaches the Yunan province in China.
 I hatched a plan.

 The Mekong River Map